bananaml/serverless-template/README.md

 - Log in to the [Banana App](https://app.banana.dev)
 - Select your customized repo for deploy!

-It'll then be built, optimized, then deployed on our Serverless GPU cluster and callable with any of our SDKs:
+It'll then be built from the dockerfile, optimized, then deployed on our Serverless GPU cluster and callable with any of our SDKs:

 - [Python](https://github.com/bananaml/banana-python-sdk)
 - [Node JS / Typescript](https://github.com/bananaml/banana-node-sdk)